whage/simforest/README.md

 	- make it possible to move the view
 - procedurally generated terrain
 - get rid of the inefficient searches (everything related to positions)
+- implement a non-rectangular environment
+	- give space to a HUD